-Inside, the application form and other documents and 2000 Thai Baht fee (*Visa on arrival fee will be 1000 THB between December 1, 2016 and August 31, 2017) are first subjected to a preliminary examination by immigration officials.
+Inside, the application form and other documents and 2000 Thai Baht fee is first subjected to a preliminary examination by immigration officials.
 The visa fee is accepted at this preliminary document verification counter.
 There is usually a queue at this juncture which can mean a wait of 10 minutes to more than one hour depending on how many flights have simultaneously arrived.
 They also have a fast track counter (towards left side after entering the Visa on Arrival gate as seen in the above picture) where an additional fee of 200 Thai Baht is charged.
 This fast track counter is meant for tourists who have to catch domestic connecting flights from the airport.
 Probably anyone can use the fast track counter but I never tried it.
 Preliminary examination takes 1-2 minutes and usually no questions are asked if the documents are in order.
 A token number is given to the tourists for collecting the passport after visa stamp.
 Wait time at this point is about 10 minutes.
 Then a staff at a side counter calls your token number so that you can collect your passport, boarding card and visa on arrival fee receipt.
 Thereafter, you proceed to any of the immigration counters in the same area.
 At the immigration counter, you need to stand at the place marked on the floor for picture taking by the counter staff.
 Its a breeze except that you have already lost one full page of the passport because its a huge stamp.
 OK, Welcome to Thailand.
 Your baggage is waiting at the designated belt.
 Before leaving the airport, Thai Customs officials will screen bags on a random basis at the Green Channel so be careful about what you carry along.
 (Do read about Immigration Traps in Thailand later in this page)

 Thailand Visa on Arrival Application Form